Program in Archaeology

 The program allows students with an interest in archaeology and ancient studies to participate in one semester of study at NYU Tel Aviv concentrating on exploring the antiquities of the city of Caesarea Maritima in central Israel.
+This opportunity is available during the fall semester only.

 While at NYU Tel Aviv, students will take the following courses: